rajivsambharya/rajivsambharya.github.io/_pages/publications.md

 where the $x_t$'s are the states and the $u_t$'s are the controls.

 In the model predictive control paradigm, we solve this problem for some horizon length and implement the first control, $u_0$.
 After this, we resolve the problem where only the initial state parameter, $\theta = x_\{\rm{init}\}$ changes.
 Since we need to solve this problem many times, we will have an abundance of data to use.
 Standard optimization techniques don't capitalize on this data.
-In our work, we learn a good warm-start for Douglas-Rachford splitting from this data.
+In our work, we learn a good warm-start for Douglas-Rachford (DR) splitting from this data.

 <img src="{{rajivsambharya.github.io}}/images/learning_framework_diagram.jpg" />
 Left: standard DR splitting which maps parameter $\theta$ and initialization $z^0$ to an approximate solution $z^k(\theta)$.